 A spiritual principle is associated with each of the Twelve Steps.
 (MORE)

 - Step Eight: Self-discipline

 - Step Ten: Perseverance

 - Step Twelve: Service

 Listen to these podcasts to learn more:

-For an in-depth study of the Twelve Steps, read The Twelve Steps and Twelve Traditions of Overeaters Anonymous available from our bookstore.
+For an in-depth study of the Twelve Steps, read The Twelve Steps and Twelve Traditions of Overeaters Anonymous, Second Edition available from our bookstore.

 Permission to use the Twelve Steps of Alcoholics Anonymous for adaptation granted by AA World Services, Inc.